-So, by late 2015, the company knew they needed to explore ways to apply automation techniques to the website builder.
+So, by late 2015, the company knew they needed to explore ways to apply automation techniques to creating a website.
 They combined it with the principles of A.I. and rebranded as Firedrop.

-“Initially we built a WordPress-based template ecosphere and managed the hosting and management, which worked, but still didn’t allow us to bring costs down far enough for the smaller businesses, so in 2015 we started looking at self-serve solutions, initially a simplified drag and drop website builder like Wix but with a massively streamlined interface.”
+“Initially we built a Wordpress-based template ecosphere and managed the hosting and management, which worked, but still didn't allow us to bring website costs down far enough for the smaller businesses, so in 2015 we started looking at self-serve solutions, initially a simplified drag and drop website builder like Wix or Weebly but with a massively streamlined interface.”

 As they built the platform you see today, they kept telling themselves to “make it simpler.”